 Due to Executive Meddling the new Battlestar Galactica churned out a Filler Episode about the black market on the Colonial fleet which was very poorly received.
 One common interpretation which emerged said that the market did exist, selling luxury goods, food and even people, but that none of the events involving Lee Adama and his sudden, melodramatic angst actually happened.

 In Firefly, Mal and the other heroes have dealings with Badger, who runs a small black market operation on Persephone.
 In the movie Serenity it's Fanty and Mingo on Beaumonde.
+Mal and his crew often act as agents of the black market, either smuggling or stealing the illicit goods that one of the traders wants.

 Tokusou Sentai Dekaranger: The main villain of this Super Sentai series, Agent Aburera, is a prominent figure in a galactic black market, providing Mecha-Mooks and equipment for any alien criminal who can meet his price, and fencing their spoils for them.
 In fact, he doesn't even get directly involved with the Rangers until late in the series, when their interference of his clients' plots start tanking his profits.